parse-community/docs/_includes/graphql/graphql.md

 Before continuing, it is recommended to study some of the GraphQL documentation:

 A GraphQL API contains 3 main concepts:
 * `Query`: Allow to fetch data
 * `Mutation`: Create/Modify data
 * `Subscription`: Listen data changes

 ## Learn Query & Mutation
-To learn how to query data and execute operation on a GraphQL API, just follow this link: [Learn Query & Mutation](https://graphql.org/learn/queries/).
+To learn how to query data and execute operation on a GraphQL API [consult the official documentation](https://graphql.org/learn/queries/).